ganeti/ganeti/doc/design-2.0.rst

 It also has a number of artificial restrictions, due to historical design:

 - fixed number of disks (two) per instance
-- fixed number of nics
+- fixed number of NICs

 .. [#] Replace disks will release the lock, but this is an exception
        and not a recommended way to operate

-The 2.0 version is intended to address some of these problems, and create a more flexible codebase for future developments.
+The 2.0 version is intended to address some of these problems, and create a more flexible code base for future developments.

+Among these problems, the single-operation at a time restriction is biggest issue with the current version of Ganeti.
+It is such a big impediment in operating bigger clusters that many times one is tempted to remove the lock just to do a simple operation like start instance while an OS installation is running.

 Scalability problems
 --------------------